Donaldcwl/browser-image-compression/README.md

 ## Support
-If this project help you reduce time to develop, you can buy me a cup of coffee :)
+If this project helps you reduce the time to develop, you can buy me a cup of coffee :)

 <a href="https://donaldcwl.github.io/donation/" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-red.png" alt="Buy Me A Coffee" height=60 width=217 ></a>